tong-ge/Draconic-Evolution/README.md

 You can now use GT blocks, and Draconic Evolution Blocks, in the Energy Storage Core!

 How:
 Moves energy core structure to IBlockState, as well as adding a fallback block.
 Then, CT generated GT materials, "draconium" and "awakened_draconium" were inserted into the structure instead.
-Finally, appropriate adjustments were made to finalize the project, however, the build guide is still broken.
+Finally, appropriate adjustments were made to finalize the project.

 Note: if players de-activate and then reactivate their old core twice, the Draconic Evolution blocks will turn into their GT counterparts.